2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ### What is an indexer?

 Generally speaking, an indexer is a program that scans a set of raw data, extracts relevant keys (such as words, identifiers, and addresses), and builds an auxiliary file, called an "index", where each key refers to the exact location of the data in the corpus.
-This pre-processing phase utilizes CPU time and requires some disk space, but it eliminates the need to process the entire corpus each time the database is queried: simply interrogate the index to obtain an almost immediate response.
+This pre-processing phase utilizes CPU time and requires some disk space, but it eliminates the need to process the entire corpus each time the database is queried; simply interrogating the index yields an almost immediate response.

 In layman's terms, it's the same principle as an index in a book: if you're looking for a specific piece of information, rather than rereading the whole book, you consult the index to directly find the page where the information you're looking for appears.

 In a Bitcoin node, such as Bitcoin Core, Blockchain data is stored in its raw, chronological form.
 Each block contains transactions, which in turn contain inputs and outputs, without any particular classification by address, identifier, or portfolio.
 This linear organization is optimized for block validation, but unsuitable for targeted searches.
-For example, if you wanted to find all transactions linked to a specific address in a non-indexed node, you'd have to go through the entire blockchain manually, block by block, transaction by transaction.
+For example, if you wanted to find all transactions linked to a specific address in a non-indexed node, you'd have to manually review the entire blockchain, block by block and transaction by transaction.
 This is precisely where the indexer on your Bitcoin node comes in.

 ![Image](assets/fr/085.webp)